bbauska/W3Cx-5of5/README.md

 And we would like to use these data in our code, manipulating them as a JavaScript object.

-This course does not cover Ajax and what we call \"asynchronous JavaScript\".
+This course does not cover Ajax and what we call &quot;asynchronous JavaScript&quot;.
 However, we can show you two simple examples that use the Xhr2 API for Ajax requests and the new fetch API that is simplest to use.